Coronavirus could impact SC elections, including possible delay of June party primaries

 South Carolina does not currently have early voting or same-day voter registration.

-The most drastic option would be a shift to a vote-by-mail system, like those used in Colorado and Washington.
+The most drastic option would be a shift to a vote-by-mail system, like those used in Colorado and Washington state.

 That would require mailing ballots to every one of South Carolina's 3.3 million registered voters who would then cast their ballot by sending it back in the mail or turn it in at a designated drop-off site.